hashicorp/packer/website/source/docs/provisioners/chef-solo.html.markdown

 * `json` (object) - An arbitrary mapping of JSON that will be available as node attributes while running Chef.

+* `prevent_sudo` (boolean) - By default, the configured commands that are executed to install and run Chef are executed with `sudo`.
+If this is true, then the sudo will be omitted.

-* `remote_cookbook_paths` (array of string) - A list of paths on the remote machine where cookbooks will already exist.
+* `remote_cookbook_paths` (array of strings) - A list of paths on the remote machine where cookbooks will already exist.
 These may exist from a previous provisioner or step.
 If specified, Chef will be configured to look for cookbooks here.
 By default, this is empty.

-* `prevent_sudo` (boolean) - By default, the configured commands that are executed to install and run Chef are executed with `sudo`.
-If this is true, then the sudo will be omitted.

 * `roles_path` (string) - The path to the "roles" directory on your local filesystem.
   These will be uploaded to the remote machine in the directory specified by the